top of page

 Data Mining:

-As explained in this post, How to Data Mine the Deceased.
-I captured all of the enumerated individuals in Lycoming, Pennsylvania, in 1850.
-Then I could cluster family groups and discovers answers to questions I never thought I would ask.
+As explained in this post, How to Data Mine the Deceased, I captured all of the enumerated individuals in Lycoming, Pennsylvania, in 1850.
+Then, I could cluster family groups and discover answers to questions I never thought I would ask.

 Free Early US Census Record Tracker Google Sheets Template